shopware/docs/guides/hosting/performance/performance-tweaks.md

 ## Disable fine-grained caching

 Shopware has a fine-grained caching system for system config, translation and theme config.
 This allows to clear only the relevant pages when a translation or theme config is changed.
 This is done by adding per config element a cache tag to the response.
 This behavior generates a lot of Redis keys or entries in Varnish.
-To save this overhead, it is possible to disable this behavior and clear the hole cache instead on config changes using the following config:
+To save this overhead on config changes, it is possible to disable this behavior and clear the whole cache instead using the following config:

 ```yaml
 # config/packages/shopware.yaml